 Here at Children's Home Network, we couldn't be prouder of the children and families who have unlocked their potential and experiencing.
 Whether it's through our Kid's Village, Adolescents in Motherhood, Kinship Services, or Fostering Families team, all the lives we touch have the potential to be transformed.

-Sara was placed in foster care at a young age due to the abuse and neglect of her parents, as many of our boys and girls have experienced.
-She ran away from foster homes several times and was recruited into the world of minor sex trafficking by someone she trusted and thought cared for her.
-After becoming pregnant at 16 and being threatened with the possibility of her baby being sold on the black market, Sara decided it was time for a new beginning, and with the help of our Adolescents in Motherhood program, she is well on her way.
+Victoria was admitted to the Children's Home Network on June 7, 2017.
+She ran away from foster homes several times and was recruited into the world of human trafficking by someone she trusted and thought cared for her.
+After becoming pregnant at 16 and having her daughter taken away from her, Victoria decided it was time for a new beginning.
+With the help of our Adolescents in Motherhood program, she has blossomed, and is well on her way.

 Linda and her husband were asked to take in their two-month-old granddaughter, Samantha.
 Little did they know it would take four years to finalize her adoption.
 Linda was excited when she found information in the local paper that a Kinship Services program was coming to Pasco County.
 She was thrilled to meet people who were “in the same boat,” as she was.
 She found it was informative and learned about many other resources available in the area.
 The group has helped Linda get through the process step by step and continues to help guide Linda as Samantha grows.